 6/.
 The angel of the Lord appears gloriously to shepherds to announce that the new-born baby wrapped in swaddling clothes lying in a manger in Bethlehem is the Saviour, Messiah and Lord.
 They come to tell Mary and Joseph.
 Mary treasures all these things and ponders them in her heart.

 7/.
-Simeon, guided by the Holy Spirit, sees Jesus at the presentation in the temple.
-Satisfied that Jesus is the Christ, he prophesies about him.
-The holy prophetess Anna thanks God and speaks of Jesus to many.
+At the presentation in the temple, Simeon, guided by the Holy Spirit, sees baby Jesus.
+Satisfied that he is the Christ, he prophesies about him.
+Also, the holy prophetess Anna thanks God and speaks of Jesus to many.

 8/.
 Led by a star, wise men come with gifts from the East to adore Jesus – referring to him as the infant king of the Jews.

 9/.
 The angel of the Lord alerts Joseph in a dream to get up, take the child and his mother, and depart for Egypt by night.
 They are to stay there until further notice.
 They escape slaughter by Herod.
 The three wise men likewise returned home unharmed.

 10/.
 When Herod dies, the angel of the Lord tells Joseph in a dream to go with child and mother to Israel.
 Informed by the angel in another dream, Joseph withdraws to Galilee, settling in Nazareth.
 Again and again, Joseph proves to be guided by the Lord.
 Mary is very happy to have a totally trustworthy and holy husband.